cqcallaw/shootergame/README.md

 # Command Line Options

-_-vulkan_: Render the game using the Vulkan graphics API (supported on Linux and Windows)
+`-vulkan`: Render the game using the Vulkan graphics API (supported on Linux and Windows)

-_-dx11:_ Render the game using the DX11 graphics API (supported on Windows only)
+`-dx11`: Render the game using the DX11 graphics API (supported on Windows only)

+`-dx12`: Render the game using the DX12 graphics API (supported on Windows only)

-_-benchmark:_ Launch the Shooter game in benchmarking mode.
+`-benchmark`: Launch the Shooter game in benchmarking mode.
 In this mode, the game will launch directly into a Free-for-All match with no bots

-_-timeout:_ Exit benchmark after the specified number of seconds.
+`-timeout`: Exit benchmark after the specified number of seconds.
 Default: 60